turbot/steampipe-plugin-salesforce/docs/tables/salesforce_permission_set.md

   not is_custom;
 ```

-### List all permission sets that contain the "Modify All Data" permission
+### List permission sets that contain the "Modify All Data" permission

 ```sql
 select